 One of the best things to do in Costa Mesa is to get a taste of the local art scene.
 You can do this best by seeing a performance at Segerstrom Art Center, popping by an exhibit at Location 1980 to see some local artists and their workspace, or enjoying the Costa Mesa Art Walk stopping at cool outdoor art installations like Noguchi Garden.

 One of the best things to do in Costa Mesa is shop and dine at The Lab, an anti mall.
 What’s an anti mall you may be wondering?
-The entire theme to this outdoor retail space is that its counter culture to combat retail monotomy.
+The entire theme to this outdoor retail space is.
+It’s meant to be a counter culture to combat retail monotomy.
 According to their website, LAB actually stands for, “Little American Business.”

 One of the latest and our favorite spots at the Lab would be Facade Funhouse, a pop-up exhibit where there are several different instaworthy scenes for you to interact with and get photos.
 We had a little too much fun here ourselves.

 Located directly across the street from The Lab is the Camp, an eco-friendly campus dedicated to nature related retail shops and restaurants.
-All of the shops and restaurants promote a healthy, environmentally friendly, and outdoor lifestyle and they also have tons of cute boutiques in campers like The Lab.
+All of the shops and restaurants promote a healthy, environmentally friendly, and outdoor lifestyle.
+They also have tons of cute boutiques in campers like The Lab.

 With stores like Patagonia, Seed People’s Market, and restaurants like Native Foods promoting healthy or outdoor activities.